mmaleki92/realpython/f_strings.md

     ...
 TypeError: can only concatenate str (not "int") to str
 ```

-In this example, you need to convert the number to a string using the `str()` function (called casting) to concate them.
+In this example, you need to convert the number to a string using the `str()` function (called casting) so you can concate them.

 ```python
 >>> name = "Jack"